-Once you have determined what the various rehab centers are offering, you can then check your policy to see up to what level of coverage is provided.
-Once you determine this, you can ask the facility if it will accept personal payment for those areas or lengths of time not covered under your plan.
+Once you have determined which treatment program is best suited for your needs, you can then check your policy to determine coverage level.
+Once you know how much is covered, you can ask the facility if it will accept personal payment for those areas or lengths of time not covered under your plan.

 Inpatient Addiction Therapy vs. Outpatient Therapy

 "Your specific policy will lay out the details of exactly the amount of coverage available to you."

 Inpatient addiction therapy requires you to live in a rehab facility, while outpatient therapy involves visiting counselors and sessions while still living at home.
 Inpatient therapy is best for severe cases of addiction, and outpatient therapy is suitable for those who have more control over their addiction.
 The level of treatment required often depends on the duration and dosages of your drug use.
 Rehab professionals can help you determine whether an outpatient or inpatient program would be best for you.

 Should I Choose a Residential Rehab Center?

 A residential rehab center offers you more options and more intensive therapy.
 While there are many good outpatient choices, the 24/7 support you receive in a residential setting is helpful for those who are struggling on the road to recovery.